Team Envy Overwatch: 2016–2017: Pre-Overwatch League

 Formed during the Overwatch closed beta in February 2016, Team EnVyUs acquired the players of Team Hubris, a North American squad that finished first in six of the seven tournaments played during the beta, to officially create their Overwatch esports division.
 Even though their original roster showed some early promise in online tournaments, just prior to the official launch of Overwatch, the team disbanded.
 A week later, EnVyUs formed a roster by looking abroad, eventually bringing players from across Europe to their Charlotte headquarters and securing the core of what would become the Dallas Fuel in Sebastian "chipshajen" Widlund, Christian "cocco" Jonsson, Jonathan "HarryHook" Tejedor Rua, and Timo "Taimou" Kettunen.

 Amassing a 57-game winning streak, the new roster showed why they were widely considered the best team in the world.
 However, their early dominance resulted in disappointing results, when, as heavy favorites, the team failed to win either of their first two LAN tournaments.
-It was not until the arrival of Pongphop "Mickie" Rattanasangchod as a stand-in that saw Team EnVyUs have their first taste of success, winning Season 1 of OGN's Overwatch APEX in Seoul, Korea, marking the first time that a Western-owned team had taken home an esports title on Korean soil.
+It was not until the arrival of Pongphop "Mickie" Rattanasangchod as a stand-in that Team EnVyUs had their first taste of success, winning Season 1 of OGN's Overwatch Apex in Seoul, Korea, marking the first time that a Western-owned team had taken home an esports title on Korean soil.
 They soon followed it up with a victory on home soil, winning the Overwatch North American Invitational at MLG Vegas.
-With their back-to-back tournament wins, Team EnVyUs ended 2016 once again making their case for the title of best team in the world.
+With their back-to-back tournament wins, Team EnVyUs ended 2016 once again in contention for the title of best team in the world.

-In January 2017, just prior to Season 2 of OGN's Overwatch APEX, it was announced that Kyle "KyKy" Sounder would try-out as coach for the team.
-However, even with the addition, Season 2 was met with disappointment after being eliminated in the second round of group stages.
-Hoping to improve in Season 3 and re-find their 2016 form, the team recruited Hwang "EFFECT" Hyeon; however, the tournament would also prove to be a let-down, after the team placed 4th.
+In January 2017, just prior to Season 2 of OGN's Overwatch APEX, it was announced that Kyle "KyKy" Sounder would try out as coach for the team.
+However, even with the addition, Season 2 was disappointing after the team was eliminated in the second round of group stages.
+Hoping to improve in Season 3 and re-find their 2016 form, the team recruited Hwang "EFFECT" Hyeon; however, the tournament also proved to be a let-down, after the team placed 4th.
 Returning home from Korea, Team EnVyUs ended their pre-Overwatch League journey on a high, going undefeated and winning Season 1 of North America's Overwatch Contenders.
 The tournament's playoffs marked both the debut of Brandon "Seagull" Larned, as well as the final event played under the "Team EnVyUs" moniker.

 On September 20, 2017, Blizzard officially announced that Envy Gaming had acquired the Dallas-based Overwatch League franchise spot, making them one of twelve teams competing in the inaugural season.
 The team was branded as the Dallas Fuel, and all of the existing members of Team EnVyUs were transferred to the Fuel roster – ending Team Envy's Overwatch division.